Oftentimes you don’t even realize you’re blocking your own present blessings by holding on to everything so tightly.

-10. The belief that we always need more, more, more right now.
+10. Those learned beliefs that we always need more, more, more.

-We don’t always need more.
-We need appreciation.
+We don’t always need more — we need appreciation.
 Because we often take for granted the very things that most deserve our attention and gratitude.
 How often do you pause to appreciate your life just the way it is?
 Look around right now, and be thankful… for your health, your family, your work, your comforts, your home.
 Nothing lasts forever.
-(Note: Our newest publication via Penguin Random House, “The Good Morning Journal: Powerful Prompts & Reflections to Start Every Day”, is a great tool for this kind of perspective shift and gratitude practice.)
+(Note: “The Good Morning Journal: Powerful Prompts & Reflections to Start Every Day” is a great tool for this kind of perspective shift and gratitude practice.)

-Reflecting on the reminders above can be incredibly grounding at times, but what can you actively do if the immediate tension inside you is spiraling out of control?
+Reflecting on the reminders above can be incredibly grounding, but what can you actively do to let go when the immediate tension inside you is spiraling?

-Here’s a brief outline of some initial steps Marc and I actively take (and cover with our course students and coaching clients) to cope with the immediate tension that arises from unfavorable outcomes in our lives:
+Here’s a brief outline of some initial steps Angel and I personally take (and often recommend to our coaching clients and event attendees) to cope with the immediate tension that arises from disappointing outcomes in our lives: